QuocNinhXR/QEMU_GColab/README.md

 + Can Install Operating Systems Like: Windows and Linux (Super Slow) Because I Don't Have KVM :) Can Install Android x86 But I'm Not Bored It Works

 # Update
-- Fix Error Google Colab
+- Fix Error Google Colab When Running
 # Information

 + Ram: 8GB